Asian Americans: Military

 Since the War of 1812, Asian Americans have served and fought on behalf of the United States.
 Serving in both segregated and non-segregated units until the desegregation of the US Military in 1948, 31 have been awarded the nation's highest award for combat valor, the Medal of Honor.
 Twenty-one of these were conferred upon members of the mostly Japanese American 100th Infantry Battalion of the 442nd Regimental Combat Team of World War II, the most highly decorated unit of its size in the history of the United States Armed Forces.
 The highest ranked Asian American military official was Secretary of Veteran Affairs, four-star general and Army Chief of Staff Eric Shinseki.

 Science and technology

-Asian Americans have made many notable contributions to Science and Technology.
+Asian Americans have made many notable contributions to science and technology.
+In the technological sector, Asian Americans are the most influential.
+According to an article by website ideas.ted.com, over 40% of the high-tech companies are established by highly skilled Asian American people.
+It also states that AAPI (Asian American Pacific Islanders) has been contributing to remarkable technological innovations and scientific discoveries.
+For example, the co-founders of Yahoo, Zoom, YouTube, and LinkedIn are Asian American contributors.
+In the 21st century, Asian Americans are building connections with other Asian countries, such as China, Korea, Bangladesh, and India.
+Another example could be the CEO of Microsoft, originally from India, Satya Nadella is an example of the contribution of Asian Americans in the technological fields.
+Asian Americans have a vital contribution not only in technology, and education but also in political aspects.
+An article by the US Department of Agriculture posted on their website is an example, stating that the birthright citizenship law passed in the US Supreme Court due to a year-long battle between Wong Kim Ark (a Chinese immigrant born in San Francisco) and the US Department of Justice.
+Kamala Harris, daughter of an Indian immigrant became the first Asian American vice president of the United States in 2021.

 Sports

 Asian Americans have contributed to sports in the United States through much of the 20th century.
 Some of the most notable contributions include Olympic sports, but also in professional sports, particularly in the post-World War II years.
 As the Asian American population grew in the late 20th century, Asian American contributions expanded to more sports.
 Examples of female Asian American athletes include Michelle Kwan, Chloe Kim, Miki Gorman, Mirai Nagasu, and Maia Shibutani.
 Examples of male Asian American athletes include Jeremy Lin, Tiger Woods, Hines Ward, Richard Park, and Nathan Adrian.